CompuTec/computec-docs/docs/processforce/user-guide/inventory/pick-order-bin-locations-and-allocations/non-batch-controlled-items.md

 ## Production Goods Issue

+To complete the transaction:

-Select from the context menu: Production Goods Issue.
-Click add to confirm the Production Goods Issue.
+1. Open the context menu and select Production Goods Issue.
+2. Click add to confirm the Production Goods Issue.

-This will remove the Items from the Warehouse and Issue to Work in Progress and create the corresponding financial journal.
+This action removes the items from the warehouse, issues them to Work in Progress (WIP), and generates the corresponding financial journal entry.

+---
+Proper bin location allocation for Non-Batch Controlled Items ensures efficient inventory flow in production processes.
+Using manual selection or automatic allocation optimizes warehouse operations while maintaining accurate stock records.